 CHARLOTTE ANNE DORE

-Charlotte Anne Dore is a member of SAG/ AFTRA, Actors Equity and Puppeteers of America.
+Charlotte Anne Dore is a member of SAG/ AFTRA, Actors Equity, and Puppeteers of America.
 She has recorded over 40 audiobooks.
-She toured around the country with Underground Railway Theatre's educational show Are You Ready My Sister.
+She toured around the country with Underground Railway Theatre's educational program Are You Ready, My Sister.
 Charlotte (as part of an ensemble) has won a Boston Emmy & a "Scene" award, and worked the animatronics gorilla on the movie The Zookeeper with Kevin James.
 Charlotte also runs her own company, "Rosalita's Puppets," which has been performing in New England for over 20 years at festivals, libraries, museums, daycare centers, Boston parks, etc. www.rosalitaspuppets.com

 Dan is a Boston based actor, writer, musician and voice teacher who has worked with numerous fringe and large stage theaters in the area incl.: Reagle Music Theatre, Wellesley Rep., Theatre Espresso, Bad Habit Productions, Maiden Phoenix, Arts After Hours, and Imaginary Beasts.
 Dan received a dual Bachelor of Music from Ithaca College in Vocal Performance (concentration in Opera and Jazz) and Music Education.
-As a writer, Dan’s works have been produced by Rogue Burlesque, The Boston Circus Guild, and ART.
+As a writer, Dan’s works have been produced by Rogue Burlesque, The Boston Circus Guild, ART, and History At Play™.